10 Interviews and No Job Offer. What Went Wrong?

 Have you underestimated the power of your online networking presence?
 Your LinkedIn profile or lack there-of can make or break the decision maker’s perception of your business acumen and professional networking abilities.
 Treat it with the same care you would your resume because it has the same potential to influence the outcome.

 You have a unique personality, skillset, and experiential knowledge.
 Take the time to really reflect on yourself and define what it is you bring to the table and how it appeals to the target market of your industry.
 Then, ask yourself how well this comes off on every online platform where you have a presence.
 From your personal appearance to behaviors and mannerisms, everything should present a unified front.

 7. Does your resume truly represent you as a professional?

 As you read through your resume, does it showcase the top skills you would like to convey to prospective employers?
-Is it formatted up to date with current standards?
+Is it formatted up to date with current standards, e.g. measurable resume metrics?
 This is where it helps consider a Certified Professional Resume Writer as resume writers can give you a competitive edge.

-8. Your resume is not customized to highlight relevant skills and experience.
+8. Is your resume customized to highlight relevant skills and experience?

 9. Do you have a follow-up strategy for each interview?

 If you have been interviewed by multiple organizations, it is a great idea to promptly write an email to each person you spoke to individually, thanking them for their time and expressing your enthusiasm for joining the team.
 It may come naturally to send an email only to your original contact or the one who organized the interview, but you run the risk of alienating someone who has great influence over which candidate is chosen.